-As part of our ongoing partnership with Will County, Wight & Company was engaged to design a new Coroner’s facility.
-The first owner/architect workshop resulted in ambitious goals for the project, centered around employee well-being, operational efficiency, and long-term viability.
-There had been a major need for this new facility for over a decade, so the team placed a premium on meticulous planning to ensure the result would service the community for years to come.
+As part of its ongoing partnership with Will County, Wight & Company designed a new Coroner’s facility guided by goals focused on employee well-being, operational efficiency, and long-term viability.
+Given the long-standing need for the facility, the team emphasized careful planning to ensure it would serve the community for decades.

 Will County Coroner 03